abeelmazhar/nodejs/EMAIL_CONFIG.md

    - Check your email service allows SMTP access

 2. **OTP expired:**
-   - OTPs expire after 5 minutes
+   - OTPs expire after 30 seconds
    - Request a new login to get a new OTP

 3. **Invalid OTP:**